St. Petersburg Powers of Attorney Lawyers

-Durable powers of attorney are not just forms.
-They are powerful documents that should be customized to meet each person’s estate plan, goals, and family situation.
+You can also grant powers of attorney to more than one person.
+Many people choose to name their spouse and children as attorneys-in-fact.
+Durable powers of attorney are not just forms – they are powerful documents that should be customized to meet each person’s estate plan, goals, and family situation.
 Making your own power of attorney from a store bought form can result in difficulties.
 You should consult with a knowledgeable elder law or estate planning attorney for this kind of document.